tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Brazil.md

 {{< /tabs >}}

 ### Capture

 Use this method to perform the **Capture** step of a two-step flow.
 In this step, you capture the funds previously [Authorized]({{< ref "payments-api-brazil.md#authorization" >}}) to transfer them to your PayU account.

 #### Considerations

-Take into account the following considerations for capture.
+Take into account the following considerations for capture:
-* The maximum time to capture an approved transaction is seven (7) days.
+* The maximum time to capture an approved transaction is 7 days.
 After this time, the transaction is cancelled.
 * Only the parameters displayed in the request body are mandatory to invoke a Capture transaction.
 Recall that the order and transaction ids must meet with a currently authorized transaction.
+* You can perform partial captures on an authorized amount.
+For more information, see the [Partial Capture]({{< ref "#partial-capture" >}}) section.

 The following are the request and response bodies for this transaction type.

-{{< tabs tabTotal="2" tabID="2" tabName1="JSON" tabName2="XML" >}}
+{{< tabs tabTotal="2" tabID="4" tabName1="JSON" tabName2="XML" >}}
 {{< tab tabNum="1" >}}
 <br>

-Request body:
+Request Example:
 ```JSON
 {
    "language": "es",